Bharati Mukherjee: Career

 In 1966, Mukherjee and her family moved to Canada, where she became a naturalized citizen and worked at McGill University.
 After more than a decade living in Montreal and Toronto in Canada, Mukherjee and her husband, Clark Blaise, returned to the United States.
 She wrote of the decision in "An Invisible Woman," published in a 1981 issue of Saturday Night.
 Mukherjee and Blaise co-authored Days and Nights in Calcutta (1977).
 They also wrote the 1987 book, The Sorrow and the Terror regarding the Air India Flight 182 tragedy.

 In addition to writing many works of fiction and non-fiction, Mukherjee taught at Skidmore College, Queens College, and City University of New York before joining the faculty at UC Berkeley.

 In 1988 Mukherjee won the National Book Critics Circle Award for her collection The Middleman and Other Stories.
 That year, she also became a naturalized American citizen.
 In a 1989 interview with Ameena Meer, Mukherjee stated that she considered herself an American writer, and not an Indian expatriate writer.

+Death

 Mukherjee died due to complications of rheumatoid arthritis and takotsubo cardiomyopathy on January 28, 2017, in Manhattan at the age of 76.
 She was survived by her husband and son.
 Her other son, Bart, predeceased her in 2015.